mila-iqia/mila-docs/docs/Userguide_containers.rst

 GPU
 ---

-To use a GPU in a container, you need to a GPU job and then use ``--device nvidia.com/gpu=all`` to make all GPUs allocated available in the container or ``--device nvidia.com/gpu=N`` where `N` is the gpu index you want in the container, starting at 0.
+To use a GPU in a container, you need a GPU job and then use ``--device nvidia.com/gpu=all`` to make all GPUs allocated available in the container or ``--device nvidia.com/gpu=N`` where `N` is the gpu index you want in the container, starting at 0.